atlasoptimization/atlasoptimization/README.md

 Hello everybody,

 the repositories associated to this profile are dedicated to making mathematical optimization more accessible.
-Those repositories investigate and showcase ways to use classical optimization methods like linear, semidefinite, stochastic, mixed integer, and dynamic pogramming for real world applications.
+They investigate and showcase ways to use classical optimization methods like linear, semidefinite, stochastic, mixed integer, and dynamic pogramming for real world applications.
 The goal is to offer
   - an easy drag and drop interface for optimization problems
   - solutions to typical problems from optimal design, optimal estimation, optimal control
   - easy integration of optimization into production and planning processes